Removals to Europe, UK and Overseas Moving Service

 Removals to New Zealand | Removals to Christchurch | Removals from Christchurch

-For removals to Christchurch New Zealand or removals from New Zealand to Australia or the UK, Hamiltons provide regular high quality removals between Christchurch and most UK, European and International destinations.
-Our New Zealand removals service can be tailored to suit your requirements, including full packing, loading and transportation via 20/40ft containers as well as air freight, groupage services and unpacking.
-Whatever your requirements, get a free international removals quote for removals to or from Christchurch New Zealand and when you book with Hamiltons Removals, you can rest assured that your belongings will be in safe hands.
+For removals to New Zealand or removals from New Zealand to Australia or the UK, Hamiltons provide regular high quality removals to Christchurch and other New Zealand destinations.
+Our removals to New Zealand service can be tailored to suit your requirements and can include full packing, loading and transportation via 20/40ft containers as well as air freight, groupage services and unpacking.
+We conduct frequent international removals to New Zealand and elsewhere in the pacific region, giving us the experience and expertise to handle your move with ease.

-Hamiltons are a member of the trade association BAR (British Association of Removers), The Road Haulage Association and are BS EN ISO 9001:2000 registered.
+Hamiltons are a member of the trade association BAR (British Association of Removers), The Road Haulage Association and are BS EN ISO 9001:2000 registered, so whether you require removals to Christchurch, Wellington or Auckland, you can rest assured that your belongings will be in safe hands.

 About Christchurch

 The weather is kind too, with mild, bright summers presenting a dry heat.
-You’ll almost always wake up to blue skies in Christchurch.
+You'll almost always wake up to blue skies in Christchurch.
 The city can boast in excess of 2000 hours of sun every year and the best part of it is, you are not forced to pay for it by having to suffer harsh winters.
 Winter, if it can be called that, may feature the odd light frost.
-No wonder it called "the garden city", the colours, especially in the spring are delightful.
+And no wonder it is called "the garden city", the colours, especially in the spring are delightful.

 Christchurch is a city of parks and gardens.
 There are no less than 13 major parks within the city’s limits, the main one being Hagley Park.
 This centrally located green zone is split into North and South Hagley, by a road called Riccarton Avenue.
 If you’re in the area, make sure you visit the botanical gardens, the museum and the art gallery.
 You can also hire canoes from here and go for a paddle along the River Avon.

-For more sights of natural beauty, look for Mona Vale with its is beautiful grounds, river boundary and an annual spring and summer flower display that will take your breathe away.
+For more sights of natural beauty, look for Mona Vale with its beautiful grounds, river boundary and an annual spring and summer flower display that will take your breath away.
 Other outstanding natural features of the landscape are the Port Hills that provide a distinctive backdrop to Christchurch, its harbour and the Canterbury plains.
 There are many local beaches too.
 Look out for Sumner beach, New Brighton beach, Waimairi beach and a place called Taylors Mistake.
-They’re great for swimming, surfing, walking or just as places to sit back, relax and watch the world go by.
+They're great for swimming, surfing, walking or just as places to sit back, relax and watch the world go by.

 This series of earthquakes and associated aftershocks has shaken the city and its people to their very core but it has also highlighted the truly decent and generous nature of New Zealanders as a whole.
-When the people of Wellington were asked to accommodate stranded Christchurch bound travellers, the call was answered within hours and all displacees were given shelter.
+When the people of Wellington were asked to accommodate stranded Christchurch bound travellers, the call was answered within hours and all displaced persons were given shelter.

-This same camaraderie and willingness to help can be felt all over Christchurch as the Canterbury Development Corporation (CDC) do all they can, to regenerate and revitalise the damaged city.
+This same camaraderie and willingness to help can be felt all over Christchurch as the Canterbury Development Corporation (CDC) do all they can to regenerate and revitalise the damaged city.
 Exclusion zones are being respected and personal effects, vehicles and property are being kept safe until the owners can return to reclaim them.

 Some say that the CDC are not moving fast enough though and are worried about the possibility of more shocks to come.
-This has prompted many city dwellers to consider moving from Christchurch to Queenstown, Dunedin or Otago on the south island or to Wellington, Hamilton or Auckland on the North Island or even to upsticks all together and move from New Zealand to Australia.
+This has prompted many city dwellers to consider moving from Christchurch to Queenstown, Dunedin or Otago on the south island or to Wellington, Hamilton or Auckland on the North Island or even to up sticks all together and move from New Zealand to Australia.

 Those that intend to stay and tough it out in New Zealand’s garden city can look forward to an extensive programme of inner city regeneration, centred on the area of Sydenham.
 Christchurch City Council has launched the Sydenham Town Regeneration Project, a project charged with the task of developing a plan that will set out the long-term vision for Sydenham Town.
 The area has been identified as having the potential to be a vibrant urban neighbourhood and their plan is to "work closely with the local community and key stakeholders to re-establish Sydenham as a strong, thriving and attractive area."